The Rise of Slow Travel: Why Your Next Trip Should Last a Month

 Practically, this looks like swapping a five-country whirlwind tour for a month-long apartment rental in the Oltrarno district of Florence or a quiet villa in Ubud.
 The rise of the digital nomad visa—now offered by over 50 countries including Spain, Portugal, and Japan—has institutionalized this trend.
 In 2023, Airbnb reported that long-term stays (28 nights or more) accounted for 18% of their total nights booked, a significant jump from pre-pandemic levels.

-The Hidden Costs of Rapid Tourism
+Costs of Rapid Tourism

 The primary mistake modern travelers make is equating "seeing more" with "experiencing more."
 When you move every three days, you spend roughly 25% of your waking hours in transit, packing, or checking into hotels.
 This leads to "traveler’s burnout," a state of physical and mental exhaustion where even the Eiffel Tower starts to look like just another piece of metal.